-We were turned onto this Verona-type radicchio by Adaptive Seeds who praised it for its unmatched beauty and cold hardiness.
+Grumolo Rosso Radicchio is a Verona-type radicchio that is praised for its unmatched beauty and cold hardiness.
 Indeed, it is stunning to witness these deep burgundy rosettes developing through the heart of winter, getting more vivid and filled-out with each passing week.
 Leaves are slightly bitter, getting less so with each frost.
 They are perfect eaten alone in salads or mixed with other hardy chicories, spinach, and kales.
-Sow May through September for harvest October through March.
+We sow our radicchios indoors in July rather than in the Spring because we prefer to harvest the heads after a light frost- for a fuller head and increased sweetness.
+However radicchios can be sown in Spring and will form a lovely rosette.
+Thanks to their strong regrowth they make a great cut and come again leafy green any time of the season.

 Days to Maturity: 80